-Our 2-day conference will showcase the mid-Atlantic region’s collective knowledge of User Experience and Design using a mixture of curated talks and selected community submissions.
+Our 2-day conference will be held November 8-9, 2019 and will showcase the mid-Atlantic region’s collective knowledge of User Experience and Design using a mixture of curated talks and selected community submissions.
 Here we’ll lay out our:

 - Curation process, timeline, and expectations

 - Resources for creating a great proposal

 Please note, you’ll be asked to create an account for submissions and to take part in the peer review.

 The call for sessions is now closed, but you may submit a poster up until June 23rd, 2019!

 We are looking for a mix of theoretical, thought-provoking sessions and more practical, hands-on sessions.
 Sessions can target beginners, advanced practitioners, or UXers in general.
 Our programming goals drive our curation approach:

 - Support learning across all levels of experience